montybasquiart/alx-low_level_programming/0x18-dynamic_libraries/README.md

 ##
 __2. Let's call C functions from Python__ - [operations.c](./operations.c) - A dynamic library that contains C functions that can be called from Python.
-* We will be creating a function [operations.c](./operations.c) that adds, subtracts, multiply, divide and check the modulus of a number.
+* We will be creating a function with a file [operations.c](./operations.c) that adds, subtracts, multiply, divide and check the modulus of a number.
 * Once we have our function, we'll test our functions by calling them from Python.
 * Let's create a test file called [100-tests.py](./100-tests.py) and copy the code below to test our function(s). vagrant@ubuntu-focal:~$ cat 100-tests.py